Paolo Zamboni

 Paolo Zamboni (born 25 March 1957, Ferrara, Italy) is an Italian doctor and scientist.
 He is full Professor and Director of the School of Vascular Surgery at the University of Ferrara in Italy.

-He is known to have discovered, identified and described a vascular disease called chronic cerebrospinal venous insufficiency (CCSVI) strongly related with multiple sclerosis and other neurodegenerative diseases such as Ménière and Parkinson.
+He is known for his description and proposed cure of the vascular disease chronic cerebrospinal venous insufficiency (CCSVI) strongly related with multiple sclerosis and other neurodegenerative diseases such as Ménière and Parkinson's, but the existence of this disease is very controversial, with significantly more detractors than supporters, and there is no good evidence that the surgery helps MS patients.

 Biography

 Graduated with honors in Medicine and Surgery in 1982, Zamboni specialized in General Surgery in 1987 and in Vascular Surgery 1992.
 In 1992 he obtained the fellowship at the Department of Vascular Surgery of the University of California in San Francisco.
 From 1993 to 2000 he was visiting professor at the Department of Surgery of the Uniformed Services University of the Health Sciences of Bethesda, Maryland and from 2008 to 2012 at the Jacobs Institute of Neurology in Buffalo, New York, and at the Neuroscience Department of Harvard University (2010) and Chicago University (2012).